 172209

 But wait a second!
 That smartass programmer wasn’t so smart after all!
-The program doesn’t count to 300000, one run only reached the 100000!
+The program doesn’t count to 300,000; one run only reached 100,000!
 Why is this happening?
-Well, as simple as ‘increment by one’ sounds, it actually requires multiple instructions for the processor to increment the right variable:
+Well, as simple as ‘increment by one’ sounds, it requires multiple instructions for the processor to increment a variable:

 movl counter(%rip), %eax